WESTWAY MEDICAL CENTRE

 Patients Comments: Suggestions for improvements and compliments are always welcomed and there is a Patient Participation Group who are happy to receive these.
 We hope that you will never have cause to complain but if such an occasion arises we do have an in-house complaints procedure compliant with NHS requirements and a leaflet explaining this procedure is available from reception.

-Practice Area/Boundary – a diagram of the practice area/boundary is on display in the patient waiting area.
-The area includes the major part of the L31 post code excluding the area East of the railway line.
+Practice Area/Boundary – a diagram of the practice area/boundary for home visits is on display in the patient waiting area.
+The area includes the major part of the L31 post code.

 The practice operates a zero tolerance policy and reserves the right to remove violent or abusive patients from its list and will do so in writing in line with NHS England Policy.
 Where appropriate the police will be called.
 The practice has CCTV situated around the building and car park area.